PubDef: Defending Against Transfer Attacks From Public Models: Our Practical Defense

 \subsection{Loss Function and Weighting Constants}

 We propose several heuristics for solving the complex game (\cref{ssec:complex_game}) that do not require explicitly computing the full payoff matrix.
 Instead, the defender trains only one model with adjustable weights $\pi_i$'s as defined in \cref{eq:complex_defense}.
-We experiment with the three main methods below and report the best one unless stated otherwise.
+We experiment with the three training losses (detailed in \cref{app:loss}) and report the best one.
+Overall, we find that simply sampling one attack randomly (a pair of $(\mathsf{S}, \mathsf{A})$) at each iteration performs well or best in most cases.

-\textbf{1.
-Fixed}: Here, all $\pi_i$'s are fixed to $1/sa$.
-We experiment with two very similar loss functions: (1) \all{}: The model is trained on all transfer attacks (pairs of $(\mathsf{S}, \mathsf{A})$) simultaneously.
-This is exactly the same as \cref{eq:complex_defense}.
-(2) \rand{}: Randomly sample one pair of $(\mathsf{S}, \mathsf{A})_i$ at each training iteration.

-\textbf{2.
-Top-$\bm k$}: This scheme modifies \all{} by taking, at each iteration of training, the top $k$ pairs of $(\mathsf{S}, \mathsf{A})_i$ that maximize the loss on the current defense model being trained.
-Effectively, in each batch, we attack the current model weights with all $s \cdot a$ attacks, choose the $k$ most effective attacks, and set their $\pi_i$'s to $1/k$ and the other $\pi_i$'s to 0.
-For $k=1$, this is a minimax problem similar to adversarial training, but the maximization is over the choice of transfer attacks instead of the perturbation:

-\textbf{3.
-Dynamic weights}: This method can be considered a smooth version of the top-$k$.
-Instead of setting each $\pi_i$ to either 1 or 0, we dynamically adjust it in proportion to the overall loss or error rate of the attack $(\mathsf{S}, \mathsf{A})_i$.
-We call these methods \dynloss{} and \dynacc{} respectively.
-We use an exponential moving average $\mu$ with a decaying factor $\alpha$ to estimate the loss and the accuracy:

-We can normalize the $\pi_i$'s by their sum because both the loss and the error rate are non-negative.